GSDOC PARTICIPANT CODE OF CONDUCT

 - Class attendance and participation in class are an essential part of the training process.
 Furthermore, it allows owners and their dogs to achieve the maximum possible benefits from their class.

 - Buckle collars, Harnesses and Martingales are the preferred collar of choice in classes.
-If you feel that you need a prong or choke type collar please work with your instructor to find alternative methods or understand proper use and fit.
+If you feel that you need a prong or choke type collar please work with your instructor to find alternative methods or understand proper use and fit. e-collars of any kind are not allowed.

 - While on the grounds of Golden Spike Event Center you must clean up after your dog after every poop.
 If you do not have a bag ask someone, we are happy to lend a bag.